dadrus/heimdall/docs/content/docs/configuration/pipeline/_index.md

     parent: "Configuration"
 ---

-This section explains the available pipeline handlers and mechanisms in detail.
+This section explains the available pipeline handler and mechanisms in detail.
 Before diving onto the details of these, we recommend to make yourself familiar with the principal architecture and components.

 The general pipeline handlers are: